 There are 2 grades of boundary wire: A lower quality wire, sometimes called ‘manufacturer grade’ and a higher quality ‘professional grade’ wire.

-The manufacturer grade wire comes standard with pretty much all DIY dog fences.
-It’s 20 gauge and because it’s lightweight, it cuts down on shipping costs.
+The manufacturer grade wire that comes standard with pretty much all DIY dog fences is 20 gauge.

-The professional grade will cost you more but in return you get a much higher quality heavy duty wire that’s got a thicker outer jacket and stands up better to things like freezing temperatures, exposure to water and general wear and tear.
+It’s got a thicker outer jacket and stands up better to things like freezing temperatures, exposure to water, and general wear and tear.

 Tip: If you’re installing your wire above ground you may want to go with a thicker wire, especially if you’ll be regularly running a lawn mower over the wire or if it’s in a high traffic area.